smutuvi/blog/content/post/2018-03-14-worldbank-poverty-prediction-competition.md

 ```
 **Hyperparameter Optimization and Model Fitting**
 This is arguably the most important step and as a matter of fact the main determinant of classification accuracy.
-Lightgbm, a gradient boosting framework by microsoft that uses tree based learning algorithms [Grid search](https://en.wikipedia.org/wiki/Hyperparameter_optimization)  was used to determine the best parameters that yield an optimal model which minimizes the log loss.
+Lightgbm, a gradient boosting framework by microsoft that uses tree based learning algorithms was selected.
+[Grid search](https://en.wikipedia.org/wiki/Hyperparameter_optimization)  was used to determine the best parameters that yield an optimal model which minimizes the log loss.
 ```python
 def create_model (features, labels, **kwargs):
     params = {'boosting_type': 'gbdt',